rvaiya/warpd/man.md

 *acceleration*: Pointer acceleration in pixels/second^2. (default: 700).

-*accelerator_acceleration*: Pointer acceleration while the accelerator is depressed. (default: 2900).
+*accelerator_speed*: Pointer speed while the accelerator is depressed. (default: 1600).

+*decelerator_speed*: Pointer speed while the decelerator is depressed. (default: 50).

 *accelerator*: Increase the speed of the pointer while held. (default: a).

+*decelerator*: Decrease the speed of the pointer while held. (default: z).

 *buttons*: A space separated list of mouse buttons (2 is middle click). (default: m , .).